Best Offshore Destination: India vs. Philippines

 If you’re going to choose the Philippines as your offshoring destination, Full Scale offers affordable access to an experienced and highly skilled offshore team of developers, designers, testers, and digital marketing personnel.
 Contact us to learn more about how we can help your business grow.

 India was colonized by Britain from 1612 to 1947, while the Philippines was a colony of the United States from 1898 to 1946.
 You might think that India has an edge in English proficiency because it was colonized much longer by an English-speaking country.
-The Philippines was an American colony for only 48 years, but U.S. culture deeply embedded itself into Filipino culture that is still prevalent today.
+The Philippines was an American colony for only 48 years, but U.S. culture deeply embedded itself into Filipino culture which is still prevalent today.

 Thus, the Philippines is one of the most English-proficient countries in Asia.
 In the Philippines, from kindergarten until college, English is the primary instruction language.
 American culture in terms of films, TV shows, sports, and music are prevalent in Philippine society.
 It’s not surprising many Filipinos have a high rate of English proficiency.
 Filipinos who undergo accent neutralization training in BPO companies can speak with a neutral accent after just a short training period.